 - The Work-Study Employment Eligibility Form will only be generated if verification has been completed, eligibility has been maintained, and funding continues to be available.

 5. Once the Work-Study Employment Eligibility Form is processed, a Work-Study award will be posted as accepted on MyAwards.

 6. It is the student's responsibility to verify with the employer that wages are being paid through Work-Study funding.

 Remember: You are not authorized to use your Work-Study award until you, your supervisor, and the payroll administrator have completed the Work-Study Employment Eligibility Form and returned it to the Work-Study Coordinator via email.

 - What If I Already Have a Job?

 If you are currently employed on-campus and are Work-Study eligible, the UC employer requests the Work-Study Employment Eligibility Form via our website.

 If you secure a position with a non-profit organization or government agency, have the organization or agency contact the Work-Study Coordinator at 530-752-7151 to determine whether they are an eligible Work-Study employer.

-In order to change jobs, you must terminate your current Work-Study position.
-Have the employer fax or email a memo stating your last day of employment and the balance of your Work-Study award.
+- In order to change jobs, you must terminate your current Work-Study position.
+Have the employer email a memo stating your last day of employment and the balance of your Work-Study award.
 Then have your new employer request the Work-Study Employment Eligibility Form from the Work-Study Coordinator.

 If you are offered an on-campus position, notify your employer that you are a Work-Study recipient and make arrangements to complete the necessary employment forms.
 The employer is to request the Work-Study Employment Eligibility Form from our website.